Astroaltairco/socialsite/DEPLOYMENT_LOG.md

    - Fails before environment information can be logged
    - Points to possible permission or path issues in Vercel environment

+4. **Workspace Script Resolution**
+   - Vercel attempts to run scripts using workspace syntax
+   - Direct script calls fail when not using workspace flags
+   - Indicates need for proper npm workspace command structure

 ### Environment Context
 - Platform: Vercel
 - Build Environment: Node.js